Haley says Russia is 'nervous' and an 'island' after Assad attack

 "And I think it's very bad for Russia," Trump said.
 "I think it's very bad for mankind.
 It's very bad for this world.
 But when you drop gas or bombs or barrel bombs -- they have these massive barrels with dynamite and they drop them right in the middle of a group of people -- and in all fairness, you see the same kids — no arms, no legs, no face — this is an animal."

 Haley has emerged as the leading hawk in the Trump administration's foreign policy firmament and has been far more critical of Russia and Syria than other national security figures in the White House.
 Haley and the White House now say Assad must step down in order to create a stable Syria, a position the administration did not hold prior to Assad's use of sarin gas in the attack last week.
-But Haley would not offer a timeline for his ouster.

 "Russia is on an island, and they now have to decide whether they're going to stay on an island and lose anyone that's willing to work with them, or whether they're going to come back -- and not lose face -- and actually try and do something constructive," she said.